Video Captions & Audio Transcripts

 Accommodations for videos and audio make lectures and course content accessible to all students.
 The most accessible videos typically feature captions, audio descriptions, and keyboard navigation capabilities.
 Those videos may vary in appearance based on the students’ specific needs.
 The following resources provide information on using campus-approved software to record video lectures.

 Captions on your videos in your Georgia Southern YouTube account can be edited.
-Detailed information can be found at Editing or removing captions—YouTube Help.

 Captions on YouTube or Vimeo videos that you do not own cannot be directly edited.
 However, you can add captions to those videos using Amara.org.
 The free subscription should suit your needs.

-Videos stored Google Drive
+Captioning Google Drive videos

 2. Apply and edit the captions.